lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fix to the following critical issue:

-* Asset Report generation is taking too long to process the request and throws an exception `Report Generation failed: Bad Request`.
+* Asset Report generation is taking too long to process the request and throws an exception - *Report Generation failed: Bad Request*.

 ## What's New in 6.4.4.7 {#what-s-new-in-6447}